-- Blue and Orange Morality: Comes with the territory of being moon-worshiping cat-men.
-Unlike some of the other beast or Mer races (especially the Sloads and Dwemer), the Khajiit are mostly similar to human's concept of morality... mostly.
+- Blue-and-Orange Morality: Downplayed, as unlike some of the other beast or Mer races (especially the Sload and Dwemer), the Khajiit are mostly similar to human's concept of morality... mostly.
 Their language has no word for "rules" and they take a rather loose view of what constitutes personal property, frequently getting them in trouble in the lands of other races where what they do is considered "theft".
 Culturally, they value cunning and trickery far more than traditional human virtues, even though they still place emphasis on other more benign values like compassion and kindness.
-Overall, the Khajiit are fairly comparable to human morals, if with a total lack of understanding of what private property is.
+Overall, the Khajiit are fairly comparable to human morals, if having a total lack of understanding of what private property is.

 - Catchphrase: "May your road lead you to warm sands" is a common saying.
 Others including including the words "warm", "sand", and "sugar" are also common.